Peek-a-boo: 18 most haunted places in Melbourne

 Learn about spectral sightings, gruesome gaols and an overall eerie history.

 Jump on a guided ghost tour to find out more, or self-explore most of Melbourne’s haunted places.
+Perfect for exploring during a Melbourne winter.

 Read on to find out more and visit, if you dare…